nvim-neorg/neorg/README.md

 }
 ```

-Changing workspaces is easy, just do `Neorg workspace work`, where `work` is the name of your workspace.
+Changing workspaces is easy, just do `:Neorg workspace work`, where `work` is the name of your workspace.
 Note that `:Neorg` is only available when the Neorg environment is loaded, i.e. when you're
 in a .norg file or have loaded a .norg file already in your Neovim session.